 Why should we strain our homemade yogurt?

-To remove excess whey liquid from thick, creamy, and luscious yogurt, we usually strain it.
-The extra fluid is usually just water.
+To remove excess whey liquid from regular yogurt to get thick, creamy, and luscious yogurt, we usually strain it.
+The extra fluid is the whey that can be used in baking recipes.
 Some people permeate to make a non-cultured (non-live) drink, but I don’t think it’s delicious.

 We want the tanginess of the yogurt, not the wateriness.
 The excess whey liquid doesn’t hurt you, but commercial yogurt is less expensive and has less moisture than homemade yogurt.
 Some people like their yogurt a little runny, so they don’t strain it.